 Based on the FMIA, SESTA, the corresponding ordinances and circular, trading participants of Swiss trading venues and securities dealers are obliged to report all transactions to the Reporting Office of the trading venue for transparency and market integrity purposes.
-Exemptions from the reporting obligation are governed by FMIO, SESTO and FINMA Circular 2008/11 (e.g. for foreign trading participants to avoid double reporting).
+Exemptions from the reporting obligation are governed by FMIO, SESTO, FINMA Circular 2018/02 and the reporting office rules.

 In addition to the current practice participants and securities dealers have two new requirements:

 a) Submit the “beneficial owner” information for client trades, and

 b) Report trades in derivatives where the underlying instruments are admitted to trading on a Swiss trading venue.

 Within their new circular 2018/2 FINMA has outlined the requirement for the beneficial owner information.
 The requirement is: